coder/coder/docs/admin/templates/managing-templates/devcontainers/devcontainer-security-caching.md

 in your template.
 The provider will:

 1. Clone the remote Git repository,
-1. Perform a 'dry-run' build of the dev container in the same manner as Envbuilder would,
+1. Perform a "dry-run" build of the dev container in the same manner as Envbuilder would,
 1. Check for the presence of a previously built image in the provided cache repository,